Maiden and married names: Turkey

 Since 2014, women in Turkey are allowed to keep their birth names alone for their whole life instead of using their husbands' names.
 Previously, the Turkish Code of Civil Law, Article 187, required a married woman to use her husband's surname; or else to use her birth name in front of her husband's name by giving a written application to the marriage officer or the civil registry office.
 In 2014, the Constitutional Court ruled that prohibiting married women from retaining only maiden names is a violation of their rights.

 Asia

 China

 Traditionally, unlike in Anglophone Western countries, a married woman keeps her name unchanged, without adopting her husband's surname.
 In mainland China a child inherits their father's surname as a norm, though the marriage law explicitly states that a child may use either parent's surname.
-It is also common for two children born to the same parents to take different surnames, one after the father and the other after the mother.
 It is also possible, though far less common, for a child to combine both parents' surnames.
 Amongst the Chinese diaspora overseas, especially in Southeast Asia, women rarely legally adopt their spouse's surname.